slopezpereyra/slopezpereyra.github.io/_posts/2026-01-05-Venezuela.md

 will run the country and tap into its oil reserves [[17]].
 In fact, the shares of US oil companies are already on a rise [[18]].
 Trump declared that Venezuela had «stolen» US oil through force.
-In fact, Venezuelan oil was nationalized in 1976---decades before Chávez came to power---with $1 billion dollars being agreed as compensation for oil companies [[19], [20]].
+In fact, Venezuelan oil was nationalized in 1976—decades before Chávez came to power—with $1 billion dollars being agreed as compensation for oil companies [[19], [20]].
 Venezuela is also rich in coltan [[21]], coal, gold, and gas [[22], [23]], all of which are important resources.